jihadftouny/jihadftouny/README.md

 - 🔭 I’m currently working on [The Void](https://github.com/jihadftouny/The-Void) and [Horse Auction B5 + A](https://github.com/jihadftouny/horse-auction-website)

-- 🌱 I’m currently learning Java and Bootstrap/Angular
+- 🌱 I’m currently learning Bootstrap/Angular and Java.
+Soon C# and Unity

 - ❓ Ask me about anything related to MMOs and MTG